 End Sub

 Here, we activate the worksheet for Private Sub Procedure and set the desired scrolling area.
 In this case, I set the range A1:XFD15 for scrolling.
-Which means it’s impossible to select any cell outside this range and thus we can limit the number of rows to operate.
+This means it’s impossible to select any cell outside this range and thus we can limit the number of rows to operate.

-- Finally, press CTRL+S to save the file and go back to your sheet.
-In this case, the name of the sheet is workbook.
+• Finally, press CTRL+S to save the file and go back to your sheet.
+In this case, the name of the sheet is the workbook.
 You won’t be able to select any of the cells outside the range and scroll down even though you close the Excel file and open it again.

 Thus you can limit the number of rows by using VBA.